Ay-aron24/Career-Track-Analysis/README.md

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of two tables: career_track_info, career_track_student_enrollment, with a total row count of 10,444 records.
+365 Data Science's database structure as seen below consists of two tables: career_track_info, career_track_student_enrollment, with a total row count of 10,444 records.
 A description of each table is as follows:
 - **career_track_info:** Contains the different type of career tracks
 - **career_track_student_enrollment:** Contains information regarding a student's enrollment and the date they completed the career track